AtomScott/awesome-stars/README.md

 ## Python

+- [data](https://github.com/pytorch/data) - A PyTorch repo for data loading and utilities to be shared by the PyTorch domain libraries.
 - [yoga-82](https://github.com/maniver7/yoga-82) - Yoga-82 dataset evaluation
 - [ma-gym](https://github.com/koulanurag/ma-gym) - A collection of multi agent environments based on OpenAI gym.
 - [awesome-quant](https://github.com/wilsonfreitas/awesome-quant) - A curated list of insanely awesome libraries, packages and resources for Quants (Quantitative Finance)